AlirezaRa/S-VoIP/README.md

 (Synthetic) Voice over IP

-This program has only been tested on Ubuntu 14.10 Linux.
-To run, clone the repo and in src directory, enter "python main.py".
+To run, clone the repo (or click on "Download Zip" to your right and extract the content).
+Then, in src directory, enter:
+>>> $ python main.py.
+Inside the program, type "h" for help.

 ---
 Dependencies: